BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Table-Tool-Examples/Table-Tool-Processor-Examples README.md

 Endevor's actions before processor execution:
 - Endevor replaces its known variables with corresponding values.
     - Endevor allocates files, including allocating TABLE as an initially empty dataset.
-    - The ALLOC=LMAP clause for the LMAPPAED DDname is expanded by - Endevor into multiple actual dataset names.
+    - The ALLOC=LMAP clause for the LMAPPED DDname is expanded by - Endevor into multiple actual dataset names.
     - Endevor then initiates the execution of the processor and the T4ZUNI#1 step.
 Table Tool execution:
 - Table Tool begins execution while TABLE is still an empty file.